EckhartOSB/opml-browser/opml-browser-readme.txt

 If an entry has an "xmlUrl" attribute, an icon will be displayed, with a link to that entry's XML.
-The "type" attribute of the entry will be used to find a PNG file in the "images" subdirectory.
-So, if type="rss", then images/rss.png will be used.
-If type="opml", images/opml.png will be used.
-If the type attribute specifies a type for which there is no image, then images/unknown.png will be used.
+The "type" attribute of the entry will be used to find a PNG file in the image URL.
+So, if type="rss", then rss.png will be used.
+If type="opml", opml.png will be used.
+If the type attribute specifies a type for which there is no image, then unknown.png will be used.

-If the "flatten hierarchy" option is not enabled, and the outline entry contains entries (typically a category), then an open folder icon ("images/folderopen.png") will be displayed.
-This icon can be clicked to execute javascript that toggles the visibility of the contained entries, as well as toggling the icon to a closed folder ("images/folder.png").
+If the "flatten hierarchy" option is not enabled, and the outline entry contains entries (typically a category), then an open folder icon ("folderopen.png") will be displayed.
+This icon can be clicked to execute javascript that toggles the visibility of the contained entries, as well as toggling the icon to a closed folder ("folder.png").
 Naturally, if javascript is disabled, the folders are all open all the time.

 The text for the entry will be displayed.
 If an "htmlUrl" attribute was found, the text will be linked to that URL.

-If the OPML item has a "description" attribute, its value will be used as a tooltip for the item.
+If the "Include OPML descriptions as tooltips" option is enabled and the OPML item has a "description" attribute, its value will be used as a tooltip for the item.
+The tooltip becomes visible one second after mouseover, and disappears immediately upon mouseout.

 The entire section will be cached using WordPress' built-in caching functions for up to 15 minutes.
 However, if you "Save changes" to the widget in the dashboard,